thyra-labs/solana-rpc-ansible/README.md

 CPU affinity (Yellowstone)
 - Match `yellowstone_tokio_worker_threads` to the number of CPUs in `yellowstone_tokio_affinity`.
 - Prefer CPUs from the same NUMA node; avoid CPU0/IRQ hotspots when possible.

+Notes
+- This role configures a Solana RPC server (non‑voting).
+It is not a guide for running a consensus/validator node for staking.
+If you need a full validator, you will need voting keys, authorized voters, ledger snapshot bootstrapping for voting, and additional network hardening not covered here.

 Tips and troubleshooting
 - Bigtable: when `validator_bigtable_enabled: true`, credentials are templated to `/home/{{ validator_username }}/bigtable.json` and referenced by `GOOGLE_APPLICATION_CREDENTIALS`.